She Who Heard The Bell.

 After coming back home, I started watching a show.. and to my surprise, the lady's name was also "Belle".

-When I checked my phone, there was a notification from an app with a purple bell symbol on it.. at this point I knew something was up.
-This wasn't random.
+Then later when I checked my phone, there was a notification from an app with a purple bell symbol on it.. at this point I knew something was up.

-As I continued watching my show, I started remember my argument with my husband from earlier in the day.
-It started making me upset all over again and I started doing research trying to find any proof or anything that all about Islamic Spiritual Awakenings, Kashf, Basirah.
+As I continued watching my show, I started to remember my argument with my husband from earlier in the day.
+I felt upset all over again, so I began searching for proof- anything that could explain what I was experiencing through th elens of Islamic Awakening, Kashf, and Basirah.

 Nothing.